dulo-tech/xlog/README.md

 }
 ```

-Internally the xlog package uses the standard Go logger, log.Logger.
+Internally the `xlog` package uses the standard Go logger, `log.Logger`.
 An instance
-of log.Logger is created for each file you append to the logger.
-The log.Logger
+of `log.Logger` is created for each file you append to the logger.
+The `log.Logger`
-instances are managed by the xlog.LoggerMap interface, which stores the loggers
+instances are managed by the `xlog.LoggerMap` interface, which stores the loggers
 and makes them retrievable by level.
-The xlog.LoggerMap interface has the
+The `xlog.LoggerMap` interface has the
 following signature:

 ```go